ka411/n8n-openai-email-automation/README.md

-n8n-openai-email-automation
+n8n-OpenAI Email Automation — Project Summary
-This project implements a smart, automated email response system using n8n workflow automation and OpenAI's GPT model.
-It classifies incoming Gmail messages such as Job Applications, Sponsorship Requests, and Irrelevant Emails, and then sends tailored replies based on the detected category.
+This project is a production-minded workflow that turns your inbox into a smart, polite, and fast-responding assistant.
+Built on n8n for orchestration and OpenAI for language understanding, it automatically reads incoming Gmail messages, classifies them (e.g., Job Applications, Sponsorship Requests, Irrelevant/Other), and sends a tailored reply—while logging what happened and giving you control over edge cases.

-This repository aims to continuously enhance the email classification accuracy and response quality by refining workflows, improving prompt engineering, and expanding category coverage based on real-world use cases.
+What it does (at a glance)
+Ingests email from Gmail in near-real time (via n8n Gmail Trigger).

+Understands intent using an OpenAI GPT prompt that’s optimized for short, noisy emails.

+Maps intent → action: chooses the right reply template, pulls in merge fields, and sends a response.

+Keeps records: stores classifications, confidence, and email metadata (e.g., in Google Sheets/Notion/DB).

+Improves over time: you can refine prompts, templates, and categories based on real conversations.